 Fjords and Channels

 The zone of fjords and channels in Chilean Patagonia is one of the vastest extensions of channels, fjords, sounds, and gulfs on Earth.
 It has a length of little more than 1000km in a straight line; however, it possesses a coast that surpasses 84,000km if you add up the outlines of the various islands and peninsulas of which it is composed.
-In the vast majority uninhabited, the more than 5,500 islands in the southern part of Chile form a spectacular landscape, together with numerous fjords and peninsulas in the area.
+In the vast majority they are uninhabited.
+More than 5,500 islands in the southern part of Chile form a spectacular landscape, together with numerous fjords and peninsulas in the area.

 These channels and fjords were generated individually, or by a series of glacial erosions of the earth’s crust produced during the last glaciations, and of the sinking of the valley due to tectonic activity in the area.
 As a result of the mix of water from the Pacific Ocean with freshwater from rain, rivers, glaciers, and snowdrifts, a system of estuaries of a great magnitude was formed.
 This system is characterized by diverse biology, which transformed the extreme south of Chile into a zone of natural richness and offered an immeasurable boost of economic, touristic, and social development of the country.